knative/eventing-contrib/kafka/README.md

 # Apache Kafka Componentes for Knative

-Apache Kafka Componentes for Knative support the `KafkaChannel` and the `KafkaSource` implementation, which offers different ways to integrate Knative with the [Apache Kafka](http://kafka.apache.org/) broker. topics.
+Apache Kafka Components for Knative support the `KafkaChannel` and the `KafkaSource` implementation, which offer ways to integrate Knative with the [Apache Kafka](http://kafka.apache.org/) broker. topics.

 ## Overview